Traditional Chinese Medicine |

 |

-- Ear Infections/Chronic Colds - Pediatric Digestive Problems
+Childhood Asthma ▪ Ear Infections/Chronic Colds ▪ Pediatric Digestive Problems

-Pediatrics is one of the oldest specialties in Chinese medicine.
+Pediatrics is a very important part of alternative medicine.
+A healthy start is vital for life long health and disease prevention.
 Children are not seen as miniature adults, and their treatments are specific to these differences.
 Chinese medicine sees the child’s body as immature and susceptible to certain diseases.

 Children’s digestive function is considered immature until the age of six.
 Digestion plays a major role in the health and well being of infants and young children; therefore diet is extremely important in preventing and treating childhood disease.
 Children are generally more susceptible to getting sick, but they are also quicker to recover.
 Children respond very quickly to medicine of any kind.

 Diet is very important when addressing asthma.
 Limiting or avoiding foods, which produce mucus, such as dairy, sugar, refined wheat products, and an excess of raw fruits and vegetables is crucial.
+Very young children may benefit from changes in formula.
+Olde children may need treatment for environmental allergies.
+Both will benefit from simple lifestyle changes that can remove their exposure to allergens.
 On the plus side, Essential Fatty Acids (EFA’s) found in fish oils and evening primrose oils are “essential” because of their ability to regulate the inflammatory response.
+If the child is still experiencing symptoms, they may need a homeopathic remedy to further prevent asthma attacks.
+Children with asthma often have a combination of atopic conditions (asthma, allergies, and eczema).
+Suppression of atopic conditions does not cure the problem.
+Often, if one symptom is suppressed, another will manifest over time.
+This is because atopic conditions are a sign of hypersensitivity that needs to be managed.
+An important part of that management is avoidance of unhealthy food and lifestyle choices.

 Digestion also plays a key role in the treatment of ear infections and chronic colds.
 Over feeding or eating hard to digest foods can lead to increased mucus production.
 This can cause body fluids and mucus to gather and stagnate in small areas like the ears and give bacteria an opportunity to gather and create an infection.
 Some helpful dietary suggestions are: